cevans87/atools/README.md

             @memoize
             def foo(bar) -> Any: ...

         - Same as above, but async.
-This also protects against thundering herds.
+Concurrent calls with the same 'bar' are safe and will only generate one call
             @memoize
             async def foo(bar) -> Any: ...

-        - Calls to foo(1), foo(bar=1), and foo(1, baz='baz') are equivalent and only cached once.
+        - Calls to foo(1), foo(bar=1), and foo(1, baz='baz') are equivalent and only cached once
             @memoize
             def foo(bar, baz='baz'): ...